grismedis/wad_stereocard/README.md

 # Stereocard viewer demo
-This is a very basic example of [Stereogram/Stereocard](https://en.wikipedia.org/wiki/Stereoscopy) Viewver with A-frame.
-It is based on A-frame [https://github.com/aframevr/aframe-boilerplate](boilerplait)
+This is a very basic example of [Stereogram/Stereocard](https://en.wikipedia.org/wiki/Stereoscopy) viewver with A-frame.
+It is based on [A-frame boilerplait](https://github.com/aframevr/aframe-boilerplate)

 ##Image
 The image used in this example obtained from Dansk Film Institut (DFI) from [Flickr](https://www.flickr.com/photos/36461985@N08/albums/72157630126687930).
 Original author is [Peter Elfelt](https://en.wikipedia.org/wiki/Peter_Elfelt), on the image diplayed "Change of the royal guards by Amalieborg in Copenhagen, Denmark".